Reyes homers twice, Plesac strong as Indians beat Tigers

 TIGER TALE

-Rookie Akil Baddoo didn’t add another chapter to his story-book start, going 0 for 2 with a walk.
+Rookie Akil Baddoo didn’t add another chapter to his storybook start, going 0 for 2 with a walk.

-Detroit’s 22-year-old rookie homered on the first pitch in his first major-league at-bat and connected for a grand slam in his second game.
-On Thursday, he entered as a pinch-runner in the eighth and delivered a walk-off RBI single in the 10th.
+Detroit’s 22-year-old rookie homered on the first pitch in his first major league at-bat and connected for a grand slam in his second game.
+On Thursday, he entered as a pinch runner in the eighth and delivered a game-ending RBI single in the 10th.

-According to Elias Sports Bureau, Baddoo is the first player since 1900 to begin his career with multiple homers, including a grand slam, in his first three games.
+Baddoo is the first player since 1900 to begin his career with multiple homers, including a grand slam, in his first three games.

 FAST COMPANY

-Indians manager Terry Francona believes there’s numerous reasons for pitchers throwing harder than in the past, and one is today’s pitches are recorded when the ball leaves the pitcher’s hand.
+Francona believes there are numerous reasons for pitchers throwing harder than in the past, and one is today’s pitches are recorded when the ball leaves the pitcher’s hand.

-“I don’t want to be the old guy that’s like ‘They don’t throw like when I (played)’,” he said.
+“I don’t want to be the old guy that’s like ‘They don’t throw like when I (played),'” he said.
 “I’d be willing to go out on a limb and say if Nolan Ryan was pitching today, he would be one of the hardest throwers.
 He’d take your breath away.
 Literally.”

 Francona faced the Hall of Famer 42 times in his career.